slogemann1/aerozine/config-doc.md

 into the file provided by the server

 ### Link Object
 This object specifies url links to other files.
-This can be used to either provide multipule distinct urls for a specific file or to show content under a different name than it is saved to disk as.
+This can be used to either provide multiple distinct urls for a specific file or to show content under a different name than it is saved to disk as.
 Note that this can only link to acutal files and not dynamically generated content or other links.
 The format is as follows: